MicrosoftDocs/sdk-api/sdk-api-src/content/newdev/nf-newdev-diinstalldriverw.md

 <ol>
 <li>
-Preinstalls the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff544817">driver package</a> in the <a href="https://msdn.microsoft.com/library/Ff544868(v=VS.85).aspx">driver store</a>.
+Preinstalls the <a href="https://msdn.microsoft.com/en-us/library/windows/hardware/ff544817">driver package</a> in the <a href="devinst.driver_store">driver store</a>.
 If there is an instance of the same driver package already preinstalled in the driver store, <b>DiInstallDriver</b> first removes that instance and then adds the new instance of the driver package to the driver store.

 </li>
 <li>